pascalbayer/dino/README.md

 ### `model(options)`

-Creates a Model definition.
-Use this object to create and query models.
+Creates a Model object.
+Use the Model object to create and query models.

 ```js
 var Forum = dino.model({